To the optimist, the glass is half full

 To the engineer, the glass is twice as large as it needs to be

-At the start of the course, you will learn about design theory which is based on the concept of engineers formally and rigorously documenting and supporting their designs.
-“Supporting your design” means finding research that supports your decisions and testing your design to ensure it will perform correctly.
-Documentation involves tracking materials, ideas, and information that went into developing your design.
-Along the way, you will learn to communicate your design process and products to wide audience.
+At the start of the course, you’ll learn about design theory, which is based on the concept of engineers rigorously documenting and supporting their designs.
+Documenting your work involves tracking materials, ideas, and information that went into developing your design.
+“Supporting your work” means using research to inform your decisions and testing your design to ensure it will perform as intended.
+Along the way, you will learn to communicate your design processes and products to a wide audience.

-You will learn all about, and apply, the Frame, Diverge, Converge, and Represent (FDCR) engineering design process that is at the foundation of Praxis I and II.
-First, you’ll find and frame an engineering opportunity by talking to and observing stakeholders around you.
+Many of your Praxis I activities involve working in a team.
+A few weeks into the semester, you’ll be placed into a team of 3-5 EngSci students.
+Together, you will learn and apply the Frame, Diverge, Converge, and Represent (FDCR) engineering design process that is fundamental to Praxis I and II.
+With your team, you’ll frame an engineering opportunity by talking to and observing stakeholders around you.
 Then, you’ll develop ideas for tackling the opportunity and begin to challenge and test these ideas.
-This process will culminate in developing a report and several prototypes of your solution.
+This process will culminate in developing a prototype of your design and a design report that recommends a final design.

 Professors